**Last updated on: 15 February 2021**

-In South Korea, there is a consecutive Seollal public holiday period and in 2020, the holidays are from 24 to 27 January 2020.
-Given the consecutive public holiday period, many people go back to their hometown for Seollal and traffic during this period is very congested.
+In South Korea, there is a consecutive Seollal public holiday period and in 2021, the holidays are from 11 to 14 February 2021.
+Given the consecutive public holiday period, usually many people go back to their hometown for Seollal and traffic during this period is very congested.
+However, in 2021, due to Covid-19, the government has asked the people to avoid gatherings and stay at home, and has imposed a ban on social gatherings of 5 or more which applies even for family members unless they are living in the same house.
+So, there are some changes in the manner in which some rituals are performed.

 New Year’s greetings